 Tom Couch: But that didn’t stop Brody.
-He’s now at two time gold medal winner as the US sled hockey team just triumphed over rival Canada in a last minute heart stopping victory in the winter Paralympics and beyond.
-Chang South Korea.
+He’s now a two time gold medal winner, as the US sled hockey team just triumphed over rival Canada in a last minute heart-stopping victory in the winter Paralympics in Pyeongchang, South Korea.

 Bob Roybal: We treated him pretty normal.
-I mean, we, we didn’t treat him special at all.
+I mean, we didn’t treat him special at all.
 Just like all his friends and his cousins and everything.
-He played T-ball.
-With the regular able-bodied kids in the neighborhood.
+He played T-ball with the regular able-bodied kids in the neighborhood.

-Tom Couch: As you can tell, Brody’s father Bob is a special father and he’s David’s guest today on the Special Gathers Network podcast.
+Tom Couch: As you can tell, Brody’s father Bob is a special father, and he’s David’s guest today on the Special Fathers Network Podcast.

 Tom Couch: So let’s get to it.
 Here’s David’s conversation with special father Bob Roybal.

-David Hirsch: We’re in Northlake, Illinois, and I’m thrilled to be talking with Bob , who was a former us air force veteran.
-Bob, thank you for taking the time to do a podcast interview for this Special Father’s Network.
+David Hirsch: We’re in Northlake, Illinois, and I’m thrilled to be talking with Bob Roybal, who was a former US Air Force veteran.
+Bob, thank you for taking the time to do a podcast interview for the Special Fathers Network.

 Bob Roybal: Thank you, David.

-David Hirsch: You and your wife, Michelle, are parents to two boys, Spencer, who is 16 and Brody, who is 19, who was born without legs.
+David Hirsch: You and your wife Michelle are parents to two boys, Spencer, who is 16, and Brody, who is 19, who was born without legs.
 So let’s start with some background.
-Um, you were born in Germany and you grew up in California.
+You were born in Germany and you grew up in California.
 Tell me something about your family, including your siblings.

-Bob Roybal: Um, my father was in the air force.
+Bob Roybal: My father was in the Air Force.
 That’s how I ended up being born in Germany.
 I lived there till I was about three years old, and then we came back to California.
-And my dad stayed in the air force for I believe, about another two years, or maybe two or three years.
-And then he got out and, uh, he was a firefighter.
-And, uh, I have an older brother who’s two years older than me.
+And my dad stayed in the Air Force for I believe about another two or three years.
+And then he got out, and he was a firefighter.
+And I have a brother who’s two years older than me.

-And, uh, we, we lived in Southern California for a little bit, and then we moved, relocated up to central California, said, and that’s where I spent from the time I was about five years old all the way until I was 17.
-Like.
-Join the air force.
+We lived in southern California for a little bit, and then we relocated up to central California, Merced, and that’s where I spent from the time I was about five years old all the way until I was 17, when I joined the Air Force.

 Bob Roybal: Yeah.
-Yeah.
-That, that’s pretty much it.
-I joined because I wanted to travel and see the world, and he joined because he didn’t want to go to Vietnam
+That’s pretty much it.
+I joined because I wanted to travel and see the world, and he joined because he didn’t want to go to Vietnam.

-David Hirsch: at the same place, but for different reasons.
-Right.
-Okay.
-So how would you, uh, characterize or describe the relationship with your dad?
+David Hirsch: So you got to the same place, but for different reasons.
+So how would you characterize or describe the relationship with your dad?

-Bob Roybal: That’s very good.
-I don’t get to see him as much as I’d like to, you know, be in the, he still lives in California, but you know, when, when we do see each other, it’s like, no time has passed.
-You know, it was a good relationship growing up.
-No, he was always there for anything and everything we needed, you know, taught us how to play baseball, basketball, you know, everything like that, you know?
+Bob Roybal: It’s very good.
+I don’t get to see him as much as I’d like to, because he still lives in California.
+But when we do see each other, it’s like no time has passed.
+It was a good relationship growing up.
+He was always there for anything and everything we needed.
+He taught us how to play baseball, basketball, everything like that, you know?
+A good dad.

-David Hirsch: did you ever think that you wanted to be a firefighter?
+David Hirsch: Did you ever think you wanted to be a firefighter?

 Bob Roybal: I actually did.
-Yeah.
-That was, that was actually my goal when I joined the air force was to join the, uh, be a firefighter.
-But, uh, I’m colorblind.
-Yes.
-And I did
+That was actually my goal when I joined the Air Force, to be a firefighter.
+But I’m colorblind.

-David Hirsch: not be a firefighter.
-If you’re
+David Hirsch: So you can’t be a firefighter if you’re colorblind?

 Bob Roybal: Yeah.
-But I’m not, I’m color blind, but it’s not like, like you think I don’t see gray, you know, I, I can, I have trouble seeing certain colors, you know?
+I’m colorblind, but it’s not like you think.
+I don’t see gray.
+I have trouble seeing certain colors, you know?

 David Hirsch: Okay.
 So not all colors,

-Bob Roybal: it’s just the dots.
+Bob Roybal: It’s just the dots.
 When you look at those dots, I can’t see something.
-Okay.

 David Hirsch: Okay.
 So work ethic was really important.
 He probably demonstrated that by example, as opposed to telling you, you need to work more.

 David Hirsch: Excellent.
-So after high school, you went into the air force.
-Uh, give me a brief, uh, sense of what your career was, uh, in the air force and then beyond.
+So after high school, you went into the Air Force.
+Give me a brief sense of what your career was in the Air Force, and then beyond.

-David Hirsch: if I remember, you had mentioned that you actually met Michelle.
-Who was also in the air force?
+David Hirsch: If I remember, you mentioned that you met Michelle, who was also in the Air Force?

 David Hirsch: So that might be the most significant.